 The walk took us from the beach up a hill with amazing views, through farmland, along some lesser travelled roads and fancy houses.
 No sight of all the people who have been on the packed ferry before.
 It looks like Waiheke is big enough to accommodate everyone.
 After a while, the path dropped us on to a street that connects to Onetangi Beach and overlooks a huge area of vineyards.
 A few hundred meters further down, we see the sign for the Obsidian Winery.
 We turn and walk down a path.

 While sitting and drinking our way through the tasting menu, we discovered people coming from the vineyards.
-After observing them for a while we asked where they’re coming from and, fancy that, there is an actual vineyard walk that connects Obsidian with the other wineries in the area!
+After watching them for a while we asked where they’re coming from and, fancy that, there is an Waiheke Wine Trail that connects Obsidian with six other wineries in the area!
 We decided to skip the beach and followed the wine trail instead.

-Next one on our tour was Casita Miro, a Spanish themed winery.
+Next Waiheke winery on our tour was Casita Miro, a Spanish themed winery.
 Which was awesome, as I had the feeling of being in Spain since arriving on the island!
 The winery is on a hill and has an awesome view over the ocean.
-The tapas in the restaurant looked very espanol (we didn’t try them, though) and the bar, where the tasting is located, looks just like Barcelona with its mosaic bar and decorations.
+The tapas in the restaurant looked very español (we didn’t try them, though) and the bar, where the tasting is located, looks just like in Barcelona with its mosaic bar and decorations.

 To reach the other wineries, we had to walk a little further.
 Which isn’t such a bad thing as it gives you time to sober up a little bit as you walk past the rich vines and olive trees.
 The path is extremely beautiful and gives you the feeling of being somewhere in Europe.